THREE.js-PathTracing-Renderer

 Creating this remake forced me to figure out how to make a dynamic top-level BVH over many moving, rotating game objects/models, each with their own unique BVHs for their own triangle geometry.
 I’m happy to report that not only does my new system work, it can completely rebuild and update the whole top-level BVH in a split second, allowing for more complex, path traced dynamic game environments!
 As of now, this project is a W.I.P. (gameplay and game logic to be added soon), but I just wanted to share this passion project of mine, as well as the technical major step forward (in BVH technology) that will allow a wider range of real time games and applications to be path traced right inside your browser!

-A random sample rendering from the three.js pathtracing renderer as it was back in 2015!
+A random old sample rendering from the three.js pathtracing renderer as it was back in 2015!

 FEATURES